Failed CPVC pipe sections removed from mechanical room for expert forensic construction defect analysis

 Why Choose Plastic Expert Group

-Specialized polymer expertise that wins construction defect cases.
+Specialized polymer expertise that holds up in construction defect litigation.

 Decades of Specialization

 We are one of the most experienced experts in plastic pipe failure in the world.
-Our team has investigated construction defect cases since 2007, when we first identified the antimicrobial chemical incompatibility mechanism in CPVC.
+Our team has investigated construction defect cases since 2007 and has built a specialized track record in CPVC and construction polymer failures since.

 Peer-Reviewed Publications